 Gay, bisexual, and other MSM face health disparities stemming from the biologic aspects of their sexual behavior and/or from minority stress.
 Because of these disparities, MSM have been identified as a priority population for health-related research and improvement in health care by both the National Academy of Medicine and the federal government’s Healthy People initiative.
 These health disparities are exacerbated if young MSM have experienced early life traumatic events, such as sexual abuse or familial rejection.

 Institute of Medicine (US) Committee on Lesbian, Gay, Bisexual, and Transgender Health Issues and Research Gaps and Opportunities.
 The health of lesbian, gay, bisexual, and transgender people: building a foundation for better understanding.
 Washington, DC: National Academies Press (US); 2011.

 MSM account for approximately 70% of all new HIV infections in the United States, despite representing a small proportion (less than 10% by any metric) of the country’s male population.
 The high burden of HIV infection among MSM stems in part from the efficient transmission of the virus through receptive anal intercourse, which confers a higher risk of HIV infection than other sexual activities, such as penile-vaginal and oral intercourse.
-Role versatility can also uniquely potentiate HIV spread among MSM, since the same person ...
+Role versatility can also uniquely potentiate HIV spread among MSM, since ...